|

 found their action solely on the public trust doctrine, so this remedy

+is unavailable.
 The only alternative method of bringing

 the issue before the board is a proceeding invoking Water Code section